 Seaweed Improves Gut Health

 Health begins in the gut, so start by eating foods to keep you healthy.
 As mentioned above, seaweed improves digestion and prevents constipation.
-The seaweed fiber helps the intestines to dislodge any old foods which have yet to move through the gut.
+The seaweed fibre helps the intestines to dislodge any old foods that have yet to move through the gut.

 Seaweed like Irish Moss has antibacterial, anti-inflammatory, and antiviral properties which will help with healing naturally.
 These also do a lot to help reduce the risk of infection, and may also prevent growths like cysts and ulcers from forming in the stomach and intestines.